ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 routine task.
 As stated at the beginning of this section, existing monitors are not supposed to change their IP addresses.

-Continue with the monitor configuration in the example from :ref"`<Changing a Monitor's IP Address (Preferred Method)> operations_add_or_rm_mons_changing_mon_ip` .
+Continue with the monitor configuration in the example from :ref:`operations_add_or_rm_mons_changing_mon_ip`.
 Suppose that all of the monitors are to be moved from the ``10.0.0.x`` range to the ``10.1.0.x`` range, and that these networks are unable to communicate.
-Carry out the following procedure:
+Carry out the following
+procedure:

 #.
 Retrieve the monitor map (``{tmp}`` is the path to the retrieved monitor
    map, and ``{filename}`` is the name of the file that contains the retrieved